Tammy Beaumont

 Tamsin Tilley Beaumont (born 11 March 1991) is an English cricketer who currently plays as an opening batter and occasional wicket-keeper for the national team.
 She is second on list of most international centuries and third on ODI centuries.
 In domestic cricket, she plays for The Blaze.
 During The Hundred, she represents and captains the Welsh Fire.
 From 2025–26 season onwards, she will represent her former WBBL team Adelaide Strikers.

-Beaumont was part of England's winning 2017 Women's Cricket World Cup team, and was the leading run-scorer in the tournament.
-She was subsequently named player of the tournament, and awarded an MBE in recognition of her achievements.
+Beaumont was part of England's winning 2017 Women's Cricket World Cup team and was the leading run-scorer in the tournament.
+She was subsequently named player of the tournament and awarded MBE in recognition of her achievements.
 In 2019, she was named as a Wisden Cricketer of the Year.
 She became the 2nd woman in history to score a century in all three international formats and holds the record for the highest individual score by an English woman in Test cricket (208).

 Early life and education

 Beaumont was born in Dover, Kent.
 She began playing cricket in nearby Sandwich, where she also attended Sir Roger Manwood's School.
 When she was eight years old, her mother, Julie, secured her very first selection in a cricket team.
-Beaumont's brother, Michael, was captain of an Under-11 side coached by her father, Kevin, a research scientist.
+Beaumont's brother, Michael, was captain of an Under-11 team coached by her father, Kevin, a research scientist.
 As Beaumont later explained to Wisden Cricketers' Almanack in 2019:

 "My mum tells the story quite proudly ...
 They were struggling for numbers.
 I sat on dad's armchair, looked at his notes and said: 'But I bowl better than him and I bat better than him!
 Why can't I play?'
 Dad looked at mum, who said: 'She's right.'
 So then they had to pick me."

 Before long, Beaumont, her brother and her father were all taking the field for the Sandwich Town Second XI, for which her father played as an off spin bowler.
 According to Beaumont:

 "Michael was a very good fielder, so he'd be at cow corner and I'd be keeping ...
 The number of times it was 'stumped or caught Beaumont, bowled Beaumont' was ridiculous."

 As a child, Beaumont suffered from food allergies that slowed her growth.
 She was therefore not selected for Kent's Under-11 cricket team.
 On her mother's initiative, she took up gymnastics with the aim of building up her muscles, and eventually became a National Schools Gymnastics Champion.
 After leaving school, she studied chemistry and sports science at Loughborough University.